ChaoticWeg/KSP-DMSConvert/readme.md

 <a id="#top"></a>

 **NOTE**: This repository is undergoing a complete rewrite.
-I *hated* the code clutter that resulted from absolute inexperience with the Unity and KSP APIs, and the directory was getting insanely full and disorganized as well.
+I *hated* the code clutter that resulted from my inexperience with the Unity and KSP APIs, and the directory was getting insanely full and disorganized as well.
 After all of this refactoring and rewriting, I'll be working on getting DMSConvert to play nicely with the toolbars.

 # DMSConvert